mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 ```

 Here we are sending commands to the `SpeechSynthesisAction` driver and the `SpeechRecognitionAction` driver by returning the created streams via `sink.SpeechSynthesisAction` and `sink.SpeechRecognitionAction` from `main`.
-The input stream for the `SpeechSynthesisAction` driver emits `Question.Career` on tablet-face-loaded event emitted in the `sources.TabletFace.load` stream.
+The input stream for the `SpeechSynthesisAction` driver emits `Question.Career` on the tablet-face-loaded event emitted in the `sources.TabletFace.load` stream.
-The input stream for the `SpeechRecognitionAction` driver emits an empty object (`{}`) on finishing speech synthesis action event emitted in the `sources.SpeechSynthesisAction.result` stream.
+The input stream for the `SpeechRecognitionAction` driver emits an empty object (`{}`) on finishing the speech synthesis action event emitted in the `sources.SpeechSynthesisAction.result` stream.
 Both streams are created using the [`mapTo`](https://github.com/staltz/xstream#mapTo) xstream operator.
 We also print out events emitted in the `sources.SpeechRecognitionAction.result` stream using the [addListener](https://github.com/staltz/xstream#addListener) xstream operator.